sharadmv/beginner-hackjam/README.md

 $ deactivate
 ```

-We'll be using `virtualenv` more in the next section.
+We'll be in our `virtualenv` in the following sections.
 If you're curious as to what else it can do, look up more on [this site](https://pypi.python.org/pypi/virtualenv).

 Step 3: Setting up Flask
 =====================================